lukkeutgens/Industrie4.0-Cluster/README.md

 > ❌ ***** DEVELOPMENT STOPPED *****

-> It was originally built using Oracle VirtualBox on a Windows 11 laptop with Hyper-V enabled for memory integrity.
+> It was built using Oracle VirtualBox on a Windows 11 laptop with Hyper-V enabled for memory integrity.
 Unfortunately, this caused frequent CPU soft lockups in the VMs.
 In an attempt to stabilize the setup, I removed all snapshots — and as often happens when learning, things broke.
 > That said, the goal was to explore Kubernetes, and I’ve achieved what I set out to learn.
 Continuing this project no longer adds value for me, especially since I’m shifting focus toward a new homelab setup tailored for real-world use at home.

 > I'm keeping this repository as a reference — a snapshot of lessons learned that I may revisit in the future.